 The project title Caveat alludes to the expression caveat emptor (buyer beware) – signaling the research's ambition to raise awareness and co-create alternatives.
 As such Caveat is a wake-up call to artists and art workers, as well as to art institutions and producers, to collectively re-think and respond to the nature of their work relationships; not only to their socio-economic and legal context, but also to their cultural positions in a broad sense.

-Caveat is artistic research with a focus on contracts as a tool for reconfiguring relationships in the field of visual arts.
+During this period (2017-2020) Caveat's artistic research focused on contracts as a tool for reconfiguring relationships in the field of visual arts.
 Its methodology attributes a central role to a great number of artists and practitioners who are invited to share their in-depth research into the socio-economic and legal conditions of their practices.
 A research team (an artist, a curator, a legal specialist and an editor), further completed with collaborators of the different partners, curated and coordinated this phase of the project.
-This extensive team worked closely together with the artists to narrate and extrapolate the commissioned works.
+This team worked closely together with the artists to narrate and extrapolate the commissioned works.

-A wide variety of professionals in the cultural and legal fields were also involved, offering their expertise to the project.
+A variety of professionals in the cultural and legal fields were also involved, offering their expertise to the project.
 Next to that, a number of Brussels-based art institutions were engaged in the research trajectories, or acted as co-producers or hosting institutions for the artists' commissions.
-Last but not least, Caveat also initiated an ambitious educational programme for art academies and universities.
+Caveat also initiated an ambitious educational programme for art academies and universities.